 “ Yeah!
 Heaps of times!” – he said and pushed us out of the plane…

 The wind was blowing the skin off my face and within seconds I was out of breath.
 I closed my mouth and allowed the experience to take over me.
 The free fall lasted for about a minute… a really long minute!
 Once I got over my fears, I quickly realized how incredible this experience was.
-It’s rare that you have the time to really digest and reflect on the amazingness of an experience while you are in it, but I guess when you are free falling for 60 seconds there is nothing left to do but relax, sit… or in this case, hang back and soak it all.
+It’s rare that you have the time to really digest and reflect on the amazingness of experience while you are in it, but I guess when you are free-falling for 60 seconds there is nothing left to do but relax, sit… or in this case, hang back and soak it all in.

 Shortly thereafter I was jerked up by the pull of our chute, which opened up on command without any issues.
 My instructor would later explain to me that while he has had a number of parachute malfunctions in the past, they never ended in any injuries or fatalities, after all, that’s exactly what the spare chute was there for.
 And the chances of both of them failing at the same time are absolutely minuscule.